THE KILLING - PART ONE

 The Shining and Eyes Wide Shut

 I think everyone is aware that Tiny is played by Joe Turkel, who was also in Paths of Glory and played the bartender in The Shining.
-In The Shining we are never confident of whether or not he is a ghostly figure, or a figment of Jack's imagination, and so it is of some interest that we have him in The Killing sitting before the bar, as a customer, stating he's having a ball, which reminds of the shot of Jack at the ball.
+In The Shining we are never confident of whether or not he is a ghostly figure, or a figment of Jack's imagination, and so it is of some interest that we have him in The Killing sitting before the bar, as a customer, stating he's having a ball, which reminds of Jack's scenes with Lloyd in the Gold ballroom.

-In The Shining Jack never sits at one of the ballroom tables decorated with their individual lamps, but Bill, in Eyes Wide Shut does, and a bit of DNA from this scene may be found in that one.
+In The Shining Jack never sits at one of the ballroom tables decorated with their individual lamps, but Bill, in Eyes Wide Shut, does sit at such a table in the Sonata when he meets with the piano player, and a bit of DNA from this scene may be found in that one.

 45 MS Clay in his kitchen, opening a beer, seen from beyond the 4th wall, cabinet.
 We don't yet see his face.
 (7:04)